Rails Asset Pipeline on Heroku

 Table of Contents

-Rails applications running on the Heroku Cedar stack can have the asset pipeline compiled locally, at deploy-time, or at run time.
-For new users, we recommend reading our tutorial for creating a Rails 3.x app on Cedar before proceeding further.
+Rails applications running on Heroku can have the asset pipeline compiled locally, at deploy-time, or at run time.
+For new users, we recommend reading Getting Started with Ruby on Heroku before proceeding further.

 The Rails 4 Asset Pipeline